HN-MVTS: HyperNetwork-based Multivariate Time Series Forecasting: Related Works

 \section{Related Works}

-\textbf{Models.} Nowadays, the dominant architecture in multivariate time series forecasting is the Transformer.
-Modern papers illustrate an expanding design space where model efficacy increasingly depends on judicious architectural alignment with time series' unique characteristics rather than computational complexity alone~\cite{su2025systematic,wang2024deep}.
-The Inverse Transformer (iTransformer)~\cite{Liu24}, processes entire time points as variate tokens rather than temporal tokens, enabling better multivariate correlation capture while retaining Transformer components.
+\textbf{Models.} Nowadays, the dominant architecture in MVTS forecasting is the Transformer.
+Modern papers illustrate an expanding design space where model efficacy increasingly depends on architectural alignment with the unique characteristics of time series~\cite{su2025systematic,wang2024deep}.
+Inverse Transformer (iTransformer)~\cite{Liu24} processes entire time points as variate tokens rather than temporal tokens, enabling better capture of multivariate correlations while retaining Transformer components.
 It addresses key limitations of conventional temporal tokenization, particularly when handling large lookback windows and diverse variate relationships.
-PatchTST~\cite{Nie2023} demonstrates how patching strategies from computer vision can adapt Transformers for time series through subseries-level embeddings and channel independence.
+PatchTST~\cite{Nie2023} demonstrates how patching from computer vision can adapt Transformers for time series through subseries-level embeddings and channel independence.

 However, recent works have introduced various models that challenge traditional architectures by focusing on improved temporal and cross-variable dependencies.
-For example, the DLinear architecture~\cite{Zeng2023} emerged as a compelling alternative by decomposing series into trend and seasonality components through linear layers, achieving superior performance over complex Transformer variants like FEDformer~\cite{zhou2022fedformer} on key benchmarks while maintaining computational efficiency.
+For example, the DLinear architecture~\cite{Zeng2023} has emerged as a compelling alternative by decomposing series into trend and seasonality components through linear layers, achieving superior performance over complex Transformer variants, such as FEDformer~\cite{zhou2022fedformer}, on key benchmarks while maintaining computational efficiency.
 This simplicity-first approach sparked reevaluations of model design priorities, with ModernTCN~\cite{Luo2024} further advancing non-Transformer paradigms through modernized temporal convolutional networks that expand effective receptive fields while maintaining computational efficiency.
-TSMixer~\cite{Chen2023}, TimesMixer~\cite{wangtimemixer} and HDMixer~\cite{huang2024hdmixer} exemplify this through an all-MLP (multi-layer perceptron) architecture that integrates historical data, future known inputs, and static covariates using conditional feature mixing layers, demonstrating competitive performance against Transformers on electricity datasets.
-Finally, there exists techniques based on graph neural networks, e.g., graph inter-series models, such as MSGNet~\cite{cai2024msgnet} and FourierGNN~\cite{yi2023fouriergnn}, or ForecastGrapher~\cite{cai2024forecastgrapher} that treats each series as a node and learns a graph, but there scalability is usually rather poor.
+TSMixer~\cite{Chen2023}, TimesMixer~\cite{wangtimemixer}, and HDMixer~\cite{huang2024hdmixer} exemplify this through an all-MLP (multi-layer perceptron) architecture that integrates historical data, future known inputs, and static covariates using conditional feature mixing layers, demonstrating competitive performance against Transformers.